nocobase/website/content/articles/6-best-open-source-ai-tools-to-build-dashboards/index.md

 GitHub Stars: 38.6k

+**Overview**

-**Overview**  Appsmith is an open source platform for visually building applications.
+Appsmith is an open source platform for visually building applications.
 It can be used to create business dashboards and lightweight visual panels, supported by a component library, data connections, and flexible UI configuration.
 It is well suited for internal systems focused on data display, business monitoring, and operational workflows.

-**Core use cases**
+**Core uses**

 * **Building dashboards and visual panels**  Teams can present data from databases or APIs using charts, tables, and list components.
 This supports operations monitoring, business reporting, and simple metric displays, with the flexibility to customize interactions and layout.
 * **Building internal tools and admin applications**  With its UI components, permission controls, and action logic, Appsmith supports data display, entry, and workflow handling within a single application.
 It is ideal for operation-heavy or data-centric internal processes.